techesachin/pgi-lab/README.md

 # pgi-lab
-This is a repository to contain the code of PGI university
+This is a repository to contain the code of PGI university.

 Following System configuration is required.
  1. Java 8 or above version